 - 235 g bread flour I use King Arthur 'Special'; you can also use all-purpose flour

 - 640 g water at around 90F - 95F

 - 200 g levain see the levain formula and feeding schedule above

 - 18 g kosher salt or sea salt

 The night before baking, around 6:00 PM

 - In a large bowl, dissolve the levain in water.
-Add both flours and mix the ingredients together.
-Cover and let the dough hydrate for 1 hour.
+Add both flours, salt, and mix the ingredients together.
+Cover and let rest for 30 minutees to an hour.

-- Sprinkle the salt over the dough.
-Squeeze the dough between your fingers to distribute the salt evenly.
-Perform the first set of stretching and folding.
+- Perform the first set of stretching and folding.

 - Perform an additional set of stretches and folds.
 Cover and let rest.